Freshwater Aquarium Plant Care;

 CO2 DIFFUSERS/ REACTORS

-Further Commentary as per CO2 Systems:
+Further Commentary Regarding CO2 Systems:

-However the aquarium is a closed environment and in this environment it sometimes necessary to use artificial means to achieve certain results such as strong plant growth with CO2 units or disease prevention, healthy Redox, and “unnaturally clear” water with UV Sterilizers.
+One argument against these CO2 units is that running CO2 on planted tanks is not “natural”.
+This is the same argument against UV Sterilizers (which I can confidently say I have researched VERY extensively).
+However the aquarium is a closed environment, and in this environment it is sometimes necessary to use artificial means to achieve certain results such as strong plant growth with CO2 units or disease prevention, healthy redox, and “unnaturally clear” water with UV sterilizers.

 Another advantage of CO2 units (of any type) is that they will help with weaknesses in other areas of plant care such as low organic carbon and other nutrient availability.

-If you are a beginner and these devices seem overwhelming, try products such as Flourish Excel and follow some of the tips earlier in this article as to raising CO2.
-Also the Jungle CO2 Fizz Tabs is a reasonably good CO2 unit for beginner plant keepers, however for really serious planted aquarium keepers the CO2 Reactor systems (many BETTER systems can be DIY) are hard to beat.
+If you are a beginner and these devices seem overwhelming, try products such as NilocG Enhance or Flourish Excel and follow some of the tips earlier in this article as to raising CO2.
+Also the Jungle CO2 Fizz Tabs is a reasonably good CO2 unit for beginning plant keepers.

+However, for really serious planted aquarium keepers, the CO2 reactor systems (many better systems can be DIY) are hard to beat.

 MORE ABOUT CO2

 Of course, there are dangers as well.
 It is possible to diffuse too much CO2 into your aquarium which can be dangerous to your fish.
 Levels over 30 ppm should be avoided!